-TXSACTIVE signaling from an ICN interface to an SN
+TXSACTIVE signaling from an interconnect interface to a Subordinate Node

-The interconnect interface to an SN must assert TXSACTIVE before, or in the same cycle in which its initiating Request flit is sent.
+The interconnect interface to a Subordinate Node must assert TXSACTIVE before or in the same cycle in which its initiating Request flit is sent.
 It must keep TXSACTIVE asserted until after the final completing flit is sent or received.